Horatio Gordon Robley

-Major General Horatio Gordon Robley (28 June 1840 – 29 October 1930) was a British soldier who fought in colonial wars in New Zealand, Mauritius, South Africa, and Sri Lanka.
+Major-General Horatio Gordon Robley (28 June 1840 – 29 October 1930) was a British soldier who served in New Zealand, Mauritius, South Africa and Ceylon, then parts of the British Empire.
 He made drawings of Māori people and Māori culture and collected Māori items including almost three dozen Mokomokai, or heads of deceased Māori men.

 Early life

 Robley was born at Funchal, Madeira, on 28 June 1840, the son of John Horatio Robley, a captain (retired) of the Madras Native Infantry, East India Company, and Augusta Jane Penfold (1809–1868), second daughter of William and Sarah Penfold of Madiera.
 Robley followed in his father's footsteps to be a professional soldier.
 However, he also inherited his mother's artistic skills, becoming an accomplished sketcher and watercolourist.

 Military career

 In 1858 Robley purchased an ensigncy in the 68th (The Durham) Regiment of Foot (Light Infantry) for £450.
 That year, after a short period of training in Ireland, he joined his regiment in Burma.